-- We solved for these coefficients using least-squares minimization with regularization and a smoothness constraint designed to 255 penalize large spatial gradients.
+We solved for these coefficients using least-squares minimization with regularization and a smoothness constraint designed to penalize large spatial gradients.
 Elevation values from filtered, gridded altimetry data were included in the solution with increased weight.
 Stereo DEMs with <40 km along-track length were limited to a vertical offset correction (e_j), with no tilt correction ($c_j = d_j = 0$).
-Limits for tilt magnitude were increased for cross-track DEMs (Section 2.1.1) and limits for vertical offset were increased for input DEMs that were not initially co-registered using ICP.
-Tilt magnitude was limited in the DEM cross-track direction, as most of the observed tilt was in the DEM along-track direction.
-Figure 5 and Table 4 summarize the - 260 results of these corrections, with considerable improvement in all metrics.
+Limits for tilt magnitude were increased for cross-track DEMs (Sect.
+2.1.1) Table 4.
+Results of least-squares DEM correction.
+Statistics computed for 2010-2015 WorldView/GeoEye DEMs and ATM/LVIS altimetry data over dynamic control surfaces (n = 4-44 at each pixel, sample of ~ 6.1×10^5 pixels, covering ~ 4×10^4 km2).
+All metrics show decreased spread after correction, with median values less prone to outliers.